-Philippe is a highly sought after chamber musician and is founder and artistic director of the "Consonances" chamber music festival of St Nazaire, France now in its 23rd year.
+Philippe is a highly sought after chamber musician and is founder and artistic director of the "Consonances", a chamber music festival held in St Nazaire, France, which celebrates its 25th anniversary in 2015.
 Philippe has also written a short children's story for violin and narrator, La Fée Cachée (The Hidden Fairy), illustrated with musical excerpts by Mozart, Paganini, Kreisler and Ravel.

 Last summer's activities included recording the Delius concerto with the Royal Scottish National Orchestra which is now pending release, coupled with Britten's Violin Concerto with The Philharmonia.
 Philippe's concerto engagements in 2014/15 include the RTE National Symphony Orchestra in Dublin, Sweden's Camerata Nordica and Lithuanian National Philharmonic.
 He has also marked his twenty years in London (which began with an Ysaÿe festival at Wigmore Hall in 1995) with a Cadogan Hall concert with the English Chamber Orchestra, performing the world premiere of a new concerto written especially for him by British composer, Peter Fribbins.